oeg-upm/soca/README.md

-  extract  Fetch and save metadata from introduced repos portal   Build a portal with a minimalist design fetch    Retrieve all organization/s or user/s repositories
+  extract  Fetch and save metadata from introduced repos portal   Build a portal with a minimalist design fetch    Retrieve all organization/s or user/s repositories summary  Create a summary of good practices from portal card data
 ```

 In order to use SOCA you will need to follow the next steps: